holochain-open-dev/holochain-prefix-index/README.md

 // [ ]
 ```

-*Note that all strings beneath the top-level prefix of your search query will be returned (ordered by similarity, then alphabetically).
-Make sure to specify a "limit" to reduce the number of returned results.*
+**Note that all strings beneath the top-level prefix of your search query will be returned (ordered by similarity, then alphabetically).
+Make sure to specify a "limit" to reduce the number of returned results.**

 ## Todo
+- [ ] Cursor-based pagination (i.e. give me next 5 results after "supercomputer" for the search query "superduper")
+- [ ] Specify min depth to search the prefix index (i.e. for the query "supercomputer" min depth 0 would return all results, min depth 1 would return all results under 'prefix_index.sup', min depth 2 would return all results under 'prefix_index.sup.erc', etc.)
 - [ ] Custom Elements for typeahead search using prefix index
+- [ ] Validation of index path components 3+ to fit expected structure (currently not possible with holochain validation of each indiviudal link and with links being Actions)
+- [ ] Private indexes (currently not possible with holochain links being Actions)

 ## Running the tests